Control: Time Limit Policies

 Best Practices

-If you have more users than non-persistent desktops or user slots in an App Server Pool, setting a session timeout will eject long-idle users in favor of real ones trying to connect.
-There is no monetary advantage to you if you set the timeouts so short that you receive complaints from users.
-The defaults are a good starting point.
+If you have more users than non-persistent desktops or user slots in App Server Pools (that is, you can’t accommodate all users at once), setting “Sign Out After Disconnect” or “Maximum Session Length” will eject long-idle users in favor of real ones trying to connect.

 Usage-Based Pools